pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/ecs.md

   Specific guide for configuring Amazon ECS deployment.
 ---

-Deploying a Amazon ECS application requires `taskdef.yaml` and `servicedef.yaml` file placing inside the application directory.
+Deploying an Amazon ECS application requires `taskdef.yaml` and `servicedef.yaml` file placing inside the application directory.
 Those files contain all configuration for [ECS TaskDefinition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) object and [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) object, and will be used by Piped agent while deploy your application/service to ECS cluster.

 If you're not familiar with ECS, you can get examples for those files from [here](/docs/examples/#ecs-applications).

 ## Quick sync

 By default, when the [pipeline](/docs/user-guide/configuration-reference/#ecs-application) was not specified, PipeCD triggers a quick sync deployment for the merged pull request.
-Quick sync for a ECS deployment will roll out the new version and switch all traffic to it.
+Quick sync for an ECS deployment will roll out the new version and switch all traffic to it immediately.

 ## Sync with the specified pipeline